samdsmx/website/src/docs/get-started/codelab.md

   **Reloading...<br>
-  Some program elements were changed during reload but did not run when the view was reassembled; you may need to restart the app (by pressing "R") for the changes to have an effect.**
+  Some program elements were changed during reload but did not run when the view was reassembled; you might need to restart the app (by pressing "R") for the changes to have an effect.**

-  It may be a false positive, but restarting ensures that your changes are reflected in the app's UI.
+  It might be a false positive, but restarting ensures that your changes are reflected in the app's UI.
 {{site.alert.end}}